 Everybody is trying to find ways to safeguard their car from theft.
-In the past, “The Club” brought lots of interest to locking on the steering wheel.
+In the past, “The Club” brought lots of interest to lock on the steering wheel.

 Although these devices have increased in popularity, many are unsure about their effectiveness.
 Can steering wheel locks protect cars from theft?